 - Heart Disease: Heart diseases affect Great Danes; varieties include dilated cardiomyopathy, mitral valve defects, tricuspid valve dysplasia, subaortic stenosis, patent ductus arteriosus, and persistent right aortic arch.
 Prognosis and treatment vary depending on the specific disorder and the dog's age and general health.

-Despite his giant size, a Great Dane is mellow enough to be a good housedog, though he's not well suited to a tiny apartment because he'll knock into everything.
+Despite their giant size, a Great Dane is mellow enough to be a good house dog, though they're not well suited to a tiny apartment because they'll knock into everything.

-He can get cold in the winter, so he shouldn't be left outside in colder climates — but then no dog should.
-In fact, he would enjoy having a sweater or fleece coat to keep him toasty warm when you go for a walk in a winter climate.
+They can get cold in the winter, so they shouldn't be left outside in colder climates--but then no dog should.
+In fact, they would enjoy having a sweater or fleece coat to keep them toasty warm when you go for a walk in a winter climate.

-He's relatively quiet indoors, but he needs a long walk at least once a day, or a large yard to play in.
-An adult Great Dane needs 30 to 60 minutes of daily exercise, depending on his age and activity level.
+They're relatively quiet indoors, but they need a long walk at least once a day, or a large yard to play in.
+An adult Great Dane needs 30 to 60 minutes of daily exercise, depending on their age and activity level.
 Puppies and adolescents need about 90 minutes of exercise a day.

-If you plan on keeping him in a yard occasionally, he'll need a six-foot fence, though he's not a jumper.
-If you're a gardening fan understand that he really enjoys destroying the landscaping (just a little safety tip in hopes of preventing human heart attacks).
+If you plan on keeping them in a yard occasionally, they'll need a six-foot fence, though they're not a jumper.
+If you're a gardening fan, understand that they really enjoy destroying the landscaping--just a little safety tip in hopes of preventing human heart attacks.

-While you may want a running partner, wait to take your Great Dane jogging until he's at least 18 months old.
-Before then his bones are still growing, and they're just not up to the task.
-In fact, he may not be ready to go jogging until he's two.
+While you may want a running partner, wait to take your Great Dane jogging until they're at least 18 months old.
+Before then, their bones are still growing, and they're just not up to the task.
+In fact, your dog may not be ready to go jogging until they're two years old.

-Crate training benefits every dog and is a kind way to ensure that your Great Dane doesn't have accidents in the house or get into things he shouldn't.
-A crate (a really big one) is also a place where he can retreat for a nap.
-Crate training at a young age will help your Dane accept confinement if he ever needs to be boarded or hospitalized.
+Crate training benefits every dog and is a kind way to ensure that your Great Dane doesn't have accidents in the house or get into things they shouldn't.
+A crate--a really big one--is also a place where they can retreat for a nap.
+Crate training at a young age will help your Dane accept confinement if they ever need to be boarded or hospitalized.

 Never stick your Dane in a crate all day long, however.
-It's not a jail, and he shouldn't spend more than a few hours at a time in it except when he's sleeping at night.
+It's not a jail, and they shouldn't spend more than a few hours at a time in it except when they're sleeping at night.
 Great Danes are people dogs, and they aren't meant to spend their lives locked up in a crate or kennel.

 Diet is important for a rapidly growing giant-breed puppy like a Great Dane, more so than for most breeds.
-A Great Dane puppy should never eat regular puppy food because it's too rich for him; he needs the puppy food designed for large breeds.
+A Great Dane puppy shouldn't eat regular puppy food because it's usually too rich for them; they need the puppy food designed for large breeds.
 It's best not to supplement with anything, especially not with calcium.

 Assuming a high-quality food, the amount to give your Great Dane varies greatly with age and gender.
+You must consult your vet or nutritionist for dietary recommendations to suit your individual dog.
 However, generalized daily amounts are:

-- Three to six months: females, 3 to 6 cups; males, 4 to 8 cups
+- Three to six months: females, three to six cups; males, four to eight cups

-- Eight months to one year: females, 5 to 8 cups; males, 6 to 10 cups
+- Eight months to one year: females, five to eight cups; males, six to ten cups

 Until the age of four to five months, a Great Dane puppy should have three meals per day.
-After that, give him two meals per day for life.
-He should never have only one meal per day.
+After that, give them two meals per day for life.
+They should never have only one meal per day.

 The six usual colors of Great Danes' smooth, short coats are: